Should I Tip My Wedding or Elopement Vendors?

 TIP BASED ON LOCAL MARKET RATES.

 Being Seattle-based, we recognize that not every market tips at a baseline of 20% on services.
 If you live in or are familiar with the market rate for tipping in which you are getting married, use that scale as your standard for choosing your tipping rates.
 If you are unfamiliar with the tipping protocol in your wedding market, don’t be afraid to do some research or ask a vendor you trust.
 Remember that whatever the standard rate in your area is, that equates to a job well done.
 If you have vendors that went above and beyond for you, then consider going above and beyond for them when deciding your tip rate.
+If you’re doing an elopement, and wondering how that changes your budget, check out our article on it.

 Also know that, if a wedding professional is the owner of their company, then no tip is expected.
 For example, if the catering company and head chef for your wedding are the same person, then a tip is not expected by them.
 However, you will want to tip the rest of the staff that they have hired, which is where referencing the service-based fees on your proposal are helpful.
 If your planner owns their own company but enlists the help of other staff during the process, then any tip you give will be distributed to the staff in proportion to the support they offered.
 If a florist owns and operates their own business and is the sole artist on site the day of your event, then no tip is expected.